IVSoftware/datagridview_dynamic_cell_calculation/readme.md

-Rather than interact with the `DataGridView` directly (which can be complex) you could instead make a class that implements `INotifyPropertyChanged` and keeps all of its internal calculations up-to-date at all times.
+Rather than interact with the `DataGridView` directly (which can be complex) you could instead make a class that implements `INotifyPropertyChanged` and keeps all of its internal calculations up-to-date at all times (which is easier).
 Here is a simplified version of such a class that responds to changes of `Descricao`, `Medida` and PrecoFilhoSemIva`.

 ***
 **A class that represents a row of data**